 There’s lots of other variations for this recipe as you can use any fruit-based pie filling.
 You can also get creative with spices!
 Adding ground nutmeg to this apple filling is delicious!

-How to Store Homemade Apple Turnovers
+How to Refrigerate and Reheat Apple Turnovers

 Allow turnovers to cool before storing in an airtight container for up to 4 days on the counter, or in the fridge for up to a week.